NotAVeryGoodName/Decscots/README.md

 ## Fun fact!11!/11!
 - Im interested in java
-- Im trying to make a minecraft hacked client and will make a hypixel skyblock cheater mod
+- Im trying to make a minecraft hacked client and will (probably not) make a hypixel skyblock cheater mod